11 Items Not on Your Outfitter’s

 Handkerchief or Buff

 This is a serious multi-tool.
-Use it to prevent chafing on your chin from your life jacket.
+Use a buff to prevent chafing on your chin from your life jacket.
 Tuck it under your hat for neck protection.
 Get it wet and tie around your neck to cool the body during hikes or on the boat.
 Clean you glasses.
 Blow your nose.
 Use it as a re-usable napkin.
 Wipe sunscreen out of your eyes.
 It can be mouth and nose protection during dust storm.
 The list goes on!

 Women AND men should pack this little number.
-During the day this will offer great sun protection for legs and feet.
+During the day sarongs will offer great sun protection for legs and feet.
 It can double as a skirt or dress in the evening or offer some privacy while you are changing.
 In the mid-summer evening temperatures can be HOT!
 Getting your sarong wet and laying it over you will help to bring down your body temperature so you can fall asleep.
-Getting this wet and draping it over your hat and shoulders can cool you off asyou hike up into the hot rocks.
+Getting this wet and draping it over your hat and shoulders can cool you off as you hike up into the hot rocks.
 Still not convinced?
 They come in fun colors and can be a fashionable addition to your minimalist wardrobe!

 These are a great multi-use item.
 Your hands will get beat up on your trip.
 Every extra effort you can make to protect them will serve you well!
 A pair of simple cheap garden gloves will protect your hands from the sun while you’re on the boat, in the duffel line as you’re loading and unloading boats and on hikes against the hot, rough rocks.